SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 - `headersFilter` removed, use `requestModifier` instead
 - `cancel:` removed, use `-[SDWebImageDownloadToken cancel]` instead
 - `shouldDecompressImages` removed.
 Use `SDWebImageDownloaderAvoidDecodeImage` in downloader options instead
-- use `SDWebImageLoaderProgressBlock` instead of `SDWebImageDownloaderProgressBlock`
+- use `SDImageLoaderProgressBlock` instead of `SDWebImageDownloaderProgressBlock`
-- use `SDWebImageLoaderCompletedBlock` instead of `SDWebImageDownloaderCompletedBlock`
+- use `SDImageLoaderCompletedBlock` instead of `SDWebImageDownloaderCompletedBlock`

 #### SDWebImageDownloaderOperation